JoinMarket-Org/joinmarket-clientserver/docs/PAYJOIN.md

 would fail to even start the process without knowing the payment amount and address, which the receiver is not broadcasting around everywhere (especially not the amount and ephemeral nickname), and even if they knew that, the worst they can do is learn at least 1 utxo of the receiver.
 The receiver won't pay attention to non-PayJoin messages, either.

+### Controlling fees

+**The fees are paid by the sender of funds; note that the fees are going to be a bit higher than a normal payment** (typically about 2-3x higher); this may be changed to share the fee, in a future version.
+There are controls to make sure the fee isn't *too* high.

+In the joinmarket.cfg file, under `[POLICY]` section you should see a setting called `tx_fees`.
+You can set this to any integer; if you set it to a number less than 144, it's treated as a "confirmation in N blocks target", i.e. if you set it to 3 (the default), the fee is chosen from Bitcoin Core's estimator to target confirmation in 3 blocks.
+So if you change it to e.g. 10, it will be cheaper but projected to get its first confirmation in 10 blocks on average.

+If you set it to a number >= 144, though, it's a number of satoshis per kilobyte (technically, kilo-vbyte) that you want to use. **Don't use less than about 1200 if you do this** - a typical figure might be 5000 or 10000, corresponding to about 5-10 sats/byte, which nowadays is a reasonable fee.
+The exact amount is randomised by ~20% to avoid you inadvertently watermarking all your transactions.
+So don't use < 1200 because then you might be using less than 1 sat/byte which is difficult to relay on the Bitcoin network.

 #### What if I wanted bech32 native segwit addresses?